rust-embedded/book/src/portability/portability.md

 ### Driver

-A driver implements a set of custom functionality for an internal or external component, connected to a peripheral implementating the embedded-hal traits.
+A driver implements a set of custom functionality for an internal or external component, connected to a peripheral implementing the embedded-hal traits.
 Typical examples for such drivers include various sensors (temperatur, magnetometer, accelerometer, light), display devices (LED arays, LCD displays) and actors (motors, relais).

 A driver has to be initialised with an instance of type that implements a certain `trait` of the embedded-hal which is ensured via trait bound and provides its own type instance with a custom set of methods allowing to interact with the driven device.